Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Method

-Let us assume that we can establish $N_\mathrm{IM}$ pixel correspondences $(u_1^i, v_1^i)\leftrightarrow (u_2^i, v_2^i)$.
+Let us assume that we can establish $N_\IM$ pixel correspondences $(u_1^i, v_1^i)\leftrightarrow (u_2^i, v_2^i)$.
 Under orthographic projection, each pixel correspondence gives us one constraint on the camera rotation between the two images~\cite{harris91orthographicsfm}:

-where $\phi$ and $\theta$ are two of three Euler angles $(\theta, \phi, \eta)$ that correspond to the relative rotation $\mathrm{R_{21}}$ from the second view to the first one.
-Without loss of generality, we assume that these correspondences are shifted such that the average location (\eg, $\frac{1}{N_\mathrm{IM}}\sum_i u_1^i$) is zero.
+where $\phi$ and $\theta$ are two of the three Euler angles $(\theta, \phi, \eta)$ that correspond to the relative rotation $\mathrm{R_{21}}$ from the second view to the first one.
+Without loss of generality, we assume that these correspondences are translated such that the average location (\eg, $\frac{1}{N_\IM}\sum_i u_1^i$) is zero.
 We use the (z-x-z) sequence for the Euler angles

 where $\mathrm{R_z}[\cdot]$ and $\mathrm{R_x}[\cdot]$ are rotations around z and x axes, respectively.
-Since \cref{eq:image_correspondences} is independent of one of the unknown Euler angles ($\eta$), it is not possible to fully recover the rotation matrix from pixel correspondences when we have only two views.
+As depicted in \cref{fig:pose_ambiguity_a,fig:pose_ambiguity_b}, since \cref{eq:image_correspondences} is independent of one of the unknown Euler angles ($\eta$), the rotation matrix cannot be fully recovered from pixel correspondences of only two views.